gaia-platform/gaia-docs/articles/getting-started-with-gaia.md

     -   Determine which columns in the schema drive the behavior.
 Your rules will act on these fields.

 -   In your makefile run gaiac to import the schema and create tables for your database.
     -   Gaiac generates a header that contains the edc classes that define your schema in code.
-You include in this header your ruleset definition file.
+You include in this header your Ruleset definition file.

--   Create your ruleset.
+-   Create your Ruleset.

     -   Identify the actions to be performed when an Active Field changes.

--   Run gaiat to translate the ruleset into code files that you  in your app.
+-   Run gaiat to translate the Ruleset into code files that you  in your app.

 -   Create your application and call the code supplied by gaiat.

 This is, of course, an iterative process.
-As you refine your application, you will make changes to the schema and ruleset.
-A good start is to add the input table with an Active Field, then add a ruleset that contains a rule that fires when rows are inserted.
+As you refine your application, you will make changes to the schema and Ruleset.
+A good start is to add the input table with an Active Field, then add a Ruleset that contains a rule that fires when rows are inserted.
 Build from there (iterate) with tables for output and managing the application's state.

 You define the schema in a DDL file.